MicrosoftDocs/security/compass/incident-response-process.md

 This article is designed to lower risk to your business in an incident by identifying common errors to avoid and providing guidance on what actions you can take rapidly that both reduce risk and meet stakeholder needs.

-## Response
+## Response best practices

-Intro
+Responding to incidents can be done effectively from both technical and operations perspectives with these recommendations.

-### Technology best practices
+### Technology
-Intro

-Here are some critical success factors:
+For the technical aspects of incident response, here are some critical success factors:

-- You must Identify the scope of the attack operation.
+- You must identify the scope of the attack operation.

    Most adversaries use multiple persistence mechanisms.